JunshengZhu666/KBQA-trial/README.md

 2, it has minimum ability to understand natural language questions

 3, next step: explore more precise and rich knowledge,
-              use NLP to better understand the questions
+              use more NLP to better understand the questions